-Dina is a Senior Associate at Global Health Strategies, a social justice nerd and a passionate gender equality advocate.
+Dina is a Manager at Global Health Strategies, a social justice nerd and a passionate gender equality advocate.
 Not by coincidence, her work focuses on women’s health and HIV prevention.
 She enjoys writing urgent, quick-turnaround op-eds and peer pressuring her colleagues to buy smoothies and walk around the park.

 Prior to joining GHS, Dina taught in two townships on the Western Cape in South Africa, where she learned about HIV and reproductive health issues from her brilliant, wonderful adolescent students.
 As a Teach For America corps member, she taught brilliant, wonderful first-graders in Brooklyn for two years, and has the sharpie-stained clothes to prove it.